a2e-mmc/docs/docs/cases/nyserda.rst

     Auxiliary SST datasets utilized within this study.

 The additional tests that are run include using WRF's sst_skin parameterization, a 1-D ocean mixed-layer model (OMLM), implementing a shallow water roughness parameterization, and changing the land use dataset.
-WRF's sst_skin parameterization (**ADD CITATION HERE**) prognostically calculates diurnal fluctuations in SST.
+WRF's sst_skin parameterization :cite:`zeng2005prognostic` prognostically calculates diurnal fluctuations in SST.
-The 1-D OMLM model (**ADD CITATION HERE**) adjusts SST based on the gradients of SST and other variables such as wind speed.
+The 1-D OMLM model :cite:`zi2012new` adjusts SST based on the gradients of SST and other variables such as wind speed.
-Lastly, the shallow water roughness scheme (**ADD CITATION HERE**) calculates over-water roughness based on bathymetry (for depths between 10 and 100 m).
+Lastly, the shallow water roughness scheme :cite:`jimenez2018need` calculates over-water roughness based on bathymetry (for depths between 10 and 100 m).

 Results from the mesoscale simulations show that despite changing the SST dataset, there is very little change in the mean profile of the LLJ (:numref:`fig-NYSERDA-SST_ens` a) resulting in very low spread (:numref:`fig-NYSERDA-SST_ens` b).
 Ensemble mean error also shows a consistent pattern between the SST datasets and auxiliary datasets with the lowest error near the surface and between the observed jet nose and simulated jet nose.